 1 teaspoon ground cumin

 1 teaspoon ground ginger

 1 tablespoon fresh lime juice (from 1 lime)

 1/2 cup chopped cilantro

 - In a soup pot, heat the coconut oil over medium heat.
-Add the shallots and sauce for 2 minutes, until soft.
-Add the garlic, ginger and lemongrass and stir for 30 seconds.
+Add the shallots and sauce for 1 minute, until soft.
+Add the garlic and ginger and stir for 30 seconds.

 - Add the pumpkin and sweet potato and stir in the spices for another 30 seconds.
-Add the chicken stock and fish sauce.
-Bring to a boil, then cover and bring down to a simmer.
+Add the chicken stock, bring to a boil, then cover and bring down to a simmer.
 Simmer for 20 minutes.

-- Place the soup in a blender (being VERY careful when handling hot soup!) and puree until smooth.
-Add the soup back to the soup pot and stir in the coconut milk, lime juice, maple syrup and cilantro, spinach and tofu.
-Continue simmer for another 15 minutes, adjust seasonings if the soup needs it and serve hot.
+- Place the soup in a blender in batches (being VERY careful when handling hot soup!) and puree until smooth.
+Add the soup back to the soup pot and stir in the coconut milk, lime juice, maple syrup, cilantro and spinach.
+Continue simmering for another 15 minutes, adjusting the seasonings if the soup needs it, and serve.